 “I love being involved with the Kidstime Foundation, the people are inspiring and passionate and everything is about helping children and young people to make sense of their world and support them to develop strategies which help them manage.
 These young people are truly inspiring and if there is anything we can do make life a little easier then let’s do it.
 Its time the world woke up to these kids and their potential.”

 Kiran Sheena Premnath

 Kiran is an Internal Audit Manager with an Asset Management speciality at Deloitte, an internationally recognised Chartered Accountancy firm.
 His expertise lies in identifying gaps and deficiencies in key financial and operational controls and providing recommendations to strengthen the overall governance.
-In addition to ensuring general regulatory, legal and financial compliance, he is notable for establishing effective and efficient policies and procedures with a robust stature.
-Previously he was an Internal Audit Associate at Nomura International, the second largest Japanese global investment bank where he played a similar role.
+Previously he was an Internal Audit Associate at Nomura International, the second largest Japanese global investment bank.
 Prior to that, Kiran was at KPMG where he began his career as an external auditor in Sydney and subsequently in London.
-Kiran is noteworthy for his ability to balance budgets under extreme conditions and often innovates and produce alternative solutions to achieve the original objective without compromising on its quality.
-Kiran’s motto is as follows: When someone gives you two options, make a third.
+Kiran brings experience of balancing budgets in difficult conditions and will help Kidstime to find new solutions without compromising quality.

 “By investing in tomorrow’s generation, the Kidstime Foundation ensures these children are not alone to face this uphill battle.
 Consequently, they would grow to become leaders who place empathy and patience at the heart of their leadership.
 In a world corrupt by ambition and competition, this truly is a much needed and inspiring initiative.”